-Some people may be discharged with a catheter for follow-up as an outpatient at a later date.
+Some people may be discharged with a catheter for follow-up and removal in the community.

 What is the TWOC process?

 When we remove your catheter, we will give you measuring bowls to pee into, so we can measure how much urine you are passing.